arvid220u/malthusia/engine/README.md

 ```

 If you're curious, this is how the `run.py` script works.
 Study the source code of `run.py` to figure out how to set up a viewer.

+## Bytecode Instrumentation

+The engine counts the number of bytecodes used by code.
+It does this by inserting a function call, `__increment__()`, in between every single bytecode (each function call requires 3 bytecodes, so this increases the code size by 4x).

+Python bytecode post-3.6 consists of two bytes each.
+The first byte corresponds to the instruction, and the second byte to the argument.
+In case the argument needs to be bigger than one byte, additional `EXTENDED_ARG` are inserted before, containing the higher bits of the argument.
+At most 3 of them are allowed per instruction.